Succession Planning Best Practices

 People Considerations

-• Proactively Recruit.
+- Proactively Recruit.
 You will not always have three, two, or even one strong potential successor for every critical role.
 So, when the bench is shallow, take action.
-First, identify the roles that serve as a steppingstone into the mission-critical roles.
+First, identify the roles that serve as a stepping stone into the mission-critical roles.
 If there are vacancies, assess for advancement potential in the hiring process.
 And, let it be known that your organization has a formal succession planning process, as this will draw in high potentials.
-Second, consider if you can make a business case for creating a new role that would lead into a mission-critical role.
+Second, consider if you can make a business case for creating a new role that would lead to a mission-critical role.
 This can often be done during an organizational or departmental restructuring, or when new business goals are established for the year.

 Process Considerations